sarahseewhy/transaction-dashboard/README.md

 ## Roadmap

+There were a few parts of this project I wanted to get to or that were particularly perplexing and I've recorded them here as reflections.

 ### Additional functionality

-The app should display an aggregated set of all the transactions.
+The app should display an aggregated set of all the transactions, maybe next time!

-I did not get to this functionality yet, maybe next time!

 ### Testing